ryanbender2/trigger-tester/README.md

 # trigger-tester
 Liberty University Team 4 Capstone Project.
-This project is designed to assist is proving the validity of our team's triggers.
+This project is designed to assist in proving the validity of our team's triggers.